 One incredible feature of the Powerwall is Storm Watch.
 This feature detects incoming storms by checking alerts from the National Weather Service.
 If there is an incoming storm, this mode allows me to fully charge the backup battery from the grid in preparation of a power outage.
 This allows me to charge my backup battery through the grid at 3.3kW per hour.
 If my battery is at a 0% state of charge, it will take ~4 hours to get it to 100%.

 As the power outages ensued, I had about 6 hours of power losses, but my backup batteries continued to provide me with energy.
-As the sun came back up, the solar roof started to trickle charging my batteries, allowing them to work with perpetuity.
-As the grid came back on, they started charging from the grid (under storm watch).
+When the sun came back up, the solar roof started to trickle charging my batteries, allowing them to work with perpetuity.
+Then, when the grid came back on, they started charging from the grid (under storm watch).

 This is a perfect example of how going solar power and energy storage is building the resiliency that we need to support our electric grid and make sure that it can sustain itself (right now it is showing that it can’t).
 So solar, storage, and these distributed systems are the KEY to a more sustainable future.